IanMercer/pi-sniffer/docs/RaspberrySetup.md

-#ADDENDUM
+# ADDENDUM

-The Raspberry PiW seems to be unreliable maintaining a consistent network connection.
-To fix that:-
+I no longer recommend the Raspberry PiW.
+It seems to be unreliable maintaining a consistent network connection.
+To fix that you can try the following:-

 ````
 sudo nano /etc/network/interfaces